• Skip to primary navigation

 Is there a substitute for pumpkin pie spice?

 Sort of, yes.
 Pumpkin pie spice is simply a combination of five spices.
 If you have cinnamon, nutmeg, cloves, ginger and allspice on hand you could certainly create your personal version of pumpkin pie spice.
-But to get the distinctive, warm flavor of pumpkin pie, you'll want to use that same combination of spices.

 Do these cheesecake bars freeze well?

 Yes!
 Just like cheesecake freezes great, so do pumpkin cheesecake bars.
 I recommend stacking the bars with a sheet of waxed paper between each layer.
-Place them in a zipper-top freezer bag or freezer-safe storage container.
-Defrost in the refrigerator for a day before serving.

 Can I use fresh pumpkin from my garden instead of canned pumpkin puree?